DaveMcW/blueprint-train/README.md

 Some intersections are impossible to build in because the trains snap to the wrong track.

-Diagonal trains don't display properly in blueprint preview.
+Diagonal trains do not display properly in blueprint preview.

 Trains cannot travel through blueprints, and manually building on top of ghost trains does not work. ([fixed in Factorio 0.17](https://forums.factorio.com/viewtopic.php?f=7&t=61842))